eli-pavlov/vagrant-kubernetes-EZ/README.md

 - Choice of Kubernetes networking plugins: Flannel, Weave or Cillium [default].
 - Option to Enable/Distable nested virtualization for guest VM's.
 - Quality of life features like:</br>
-  -Dynamic generation of guest VM's hosts file and hostnames.</br>
+  - Dynamic generation of guest VM's hosts file and hostnames.</br>
-  -for CKA practice - Kube user, kubectl "k" alias, etc...
+  - For CKA practice - Kube user, kubectl "k" alias, etc...
 - All managed in a dynamic way from a single configuration file.

 $~$